Getty Images

-Getty Images Holdings, Inc. (stylized as gettyimages) is a visual media company and supplier of stock images, editorial photography, video, and music for businesses and consumers, with a library of over 477 million assets.
+Getty Images Holdings, Inc. (stylized as gettyimages) is an American visual media company and supplier of stock images, editorial photography, video, and music for businesses and consumers, with a library of over 477 million assets.
 It targets three markets—creative professionals (advertising and graphic design), the media (print and online publishing), and corporate (in-house design, marketing and communication departments).

 Getty Images has distribution offices around the world and capitalizes on the Internet for distribution with over 2.3 billion searches annually on its sites.
 As Getty Images has acquired other older photo agencies and archives, it has digitized their collections, enabling online distribution.
 Getty Images operates a large commercial website that clients use to search and browse for images, purchase usage rights, and download images.
 Image prices vary according to resolution and type of rights.
 The company also offers custom photo services for corporate clients.
 In January 2025, it was announced that the company would be merging with Shutterstock.
+However, the merger was subsequently terminated in July 2026, after market regulators in the UK required Shutterstock to divest its entire editorial business, a condition Getty's board decided not to proceed with.